telavivmakers/geek_code/README.md

 B = Beardliness/Hair
 ------

-As facial hair plays some sort of role in geek space, serving as an expression of style, countercultural proclivities, etc. etc. and [unix beards](http://www.usenix.org.uk/content/unix_beards.html) being a thing we give it a category here despite its irrelevance to some fraction of the population.
+As facial hair plays some sort of role in geek space, serving as an expression of style, countercultural proclivities, etc. and [unix beards](http://www.usenix.org.uk/content/unix_beards.html) being a thing we give it a category here despite its irrelevance to some fraction of the population.

 The hair code is divided into 5 parts, delimited by a colon.
 The parts are (Head : Beard : Brows : Mustache : Sideburns)